markdown-extended/manifest/mde-manifest.md

     -----------------------------

-The underlining line MUST NOT require to be as long as the title text, any number of equals or dashes MUST work.
+The underlining line MUST NOT require to be as long as the title text, any number of equals or hyphens MUST work.

 **Writer Note:** If you know that a document will often be read "as-is" as plain text, the Setext notation MAY be chosen preferably to the ATX one as it seems more comprehensive.